U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Energy Intensity Indicators: Caveats and Cautions

-This web site contains a diverse collection of indicators that track changes in energy intensity at the national and end-use sector levels (after taking into account other explanatory factors).
+This website contains a diverse collection of indicators that track changes in energy intensity at the national and end-use sector levels (after taking into account other explanatory factors).
 Indicators are based on readily available and publicly accessible data, although some of this data has been interpolated between published years, or extrapolated beyond the last published year.
 To help facilitate the appropriate interpretation, this page provides some discussion of data issues and of issues related to the treatment of other explanatory factors.
-There is additional discussion of caveats and cautions in the Methodology paper and within the documentation for the Data.

 Interpretation of Energy Intensity Indicators

 In the construction of this system of indicators, a number of issues have been addressed, but these issues need to be highlighted to the user, because they may affect any conclusions that are drawn from the indicators.
+More detailed discussion of these issues can be found in the 2014 comprehensive report that describes key trends, methodologies, and data sources.
 These issues can be grouped under the following headings:

 Data Issues.
 Because all data are not collected every year, annual updating of the system of indicators requires that data that are not inherently annual be extrapolated.
 The documentation of data sources provides a description of how these interpolations were done, which are subject to analytical judgment, rather than scientific certainty.
 The intent is to revise the system of indicators as missing pieces of data are published, so that extrapolated data are more closely matched to published data over time.
 The following items are of special note: